 Statewide Salary Data for DNP-Educated APRNs and More in Kentucky

-Salaries for DNP Nurses in the Major Regions of Kentucky
+Salaries for DNP Nurses in the Major Cities of Kentucky

-Kentucky’s Labor Market Information provides salary information for DNP-educated advanced nursing professionals in the major regions of the Commonwealth (2015):
+Kentucky Labor Market Information provides salary information for DNP-educated advanced nursing professionals in the major cities of the Commonwealth (2018):